carojas14/Rocket_Elevators_API_REST/README.md

 To experiment our API's endpoint you can run `dotnet run` and in your browser or in postamn try some of these addresses :
 * `https://localhost:7235/api/batteries`to retrieve batteries status
 * `https://localhost:7235/api/batteries/1/status/Inactive` to change the status to 'Inactive' of the battery with id = 1
 * `https://localhost:7235/api/elevators/status` retrieving a list of Elevators that are not in operation at the time of the request (so equal to 'Inactive')
 * `https://localhost:7235/api/buildings/intervention` retrieving a list of Buildings that contain at least one battery, column or elevator requiring intervention
 * `https://localhost:7235/api/leads/pastdays` retrieving a list of Leads created in the last 30 days who have not yet become customers

-(If you have no result it could be possible that in your database you are not meet the conditions)

-# Video's Link
+New request for interventions

+* `https://localhost:7234/api/interventions/status` Returns all fields of all intervention Request records that do not have a start date and are in "Pending" status.
+* `https://localhost:7234/api/interventions/11/inProgress` Change the status of the intervention request to "InProgress" and add a start date and time.
+* `https://localhost:7234/api/interventions/12/completed` Changer le statut de la demande d’intervention à “Completed” et ajouter une date et heure de fin.